 The handling of fiberglass is difficult as fibers from fiberglass can break off in the skin causing discomfort.
 Further, fiberglass provides only marginal filter effectiveness.
 Too, the Make-Your-Own-Filters often have no frames to use in securing the media material.

 As a consequence, the filters can often collapse necessitating a service call by an air conditioning professional.
 We do not endorse the use of this type of filters.
-Our many years of manufacturing expertise has enabled us to manufacture a custom filter at about the same price as off-the-shelf air filters from competitors.
+Our many years of working on furnaces has enabled us to understand a custom filter is about the same price as off-the-shelf air filters from competitors.

 The most significant difference is that the media material is much higher in quality and has a frame around the material and the media is attached to the frame with a support material insuring there are no collapsed filters.

 Disposable Panel Air Filters